rlue/xferase/guides/upload-camera.md

 We can’t automate _all_ of these steps away, but with this guide, you can at least eliminate the mouse/keyboard interaction:
-_remove the SD card, plug it in, let it run, put it back._
+_plug the camera into USB, let it run, and done!_

 (There are, of course, other ways to do something similar—either using photo management software or with a Wi-Fi/Bluetooth-enabled camera—but